mitmedialab/PRG-Group-Map/README.md

 #### Editing a Project

-Every group member works on 0 or more projects, specified in the `projects` field of the object passed to the `describeYourself(...)` function (mentioned above).
+The projects a group member works on are specified by the `projects` field of the object passed to the `describeYourself(...)` function (mentioned above).

+This field will typically look like an [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Project Names, with occasional extra bits of information (like whether or not a project is someone's _main_ project).

 For example: